 Unlike functional testing, verifying the performance of specific functions (like “place an order” in the delivery app or “call a driver” in a taxi app), non-functional testing evaluates the performance of a system in part of its capacity, load, volume, and stress.

-2. Collection of the information about business processes that should be tested in terms of load.
+2. Collection of the information about business processes that should be tested regarding load.

 3. Determine success criteria for a load test.

-4. Preparing the software test stand to enable the load-script which is correspondent to the product load.
+4. Preparing the software test stand to enable the load script corresponding to the product load.

-The cost of this software stand is approximately equal to one copy of the app’s infrastructure summed with the infrastructure of the load test depending on traffic.
+The cost of this software stand is approximately equal to one copy of the app’s infrastructure, summed with the load test infrastructure depending on traffic.